espocrm/documentation/docs/administration/formula/datetime.md

 `datetime\addMonths(VALUE, MONTHS)`

-Adds MONTHS to date or datetime VALUE.
+Adds MONTHS to a date or datetime VALUE.
 MONTHS can be negative.
 Returns a modified STRING value.

 !!! example